From Feathery Fronds To Dinner In Minutes

 Aphids are tiny insects, often white in color, and appear on the lower side of leaves.
 They create, as they feed, a sticky substance that turns black and attracts ants.
 Their presence often is the start of plant diseases.
 Look for them on your plants and remove them promptly.
 You can remove the entire affected leaves if isolated and also remove them with jets of water.

 Dill is attractive to ladybugs which are natural enemies of aphids.

 Dill is a plant that attracts a variety of beneficial insects, including Hoverflies, Parasitic Wasps, Honeybees, and Butterflies.

 - Cabbage Family

 Plants To Avoid Placing Near Dill

-- Carrots, the plants are members of the same family and can cross pollinate, producing weaker plants
+- Carrots, the plants are members of the same family and can cross-pollinate, producing weaker plants

 We have benefited from using this herb for over 2000 years.
 It has medicinal properties, it’s decorative, aromatic, and can improve our diets.
 Enjoy it in the garden and the kitchen.
-This article is a compendium of garden herbs including a chart of their most important features.
+This article is a compendium of garden herbs, including a chart of their most important features.
 It will also take you to other articles on specific herbs for your kitchen.
-I hope this will help you be successful growing dill for your kitchen.
+I hope this will help you be successful in growing dill for your kitchen.